New York City Transit Police: Jobs of the Transit Police

 Other specialized Transit Police units included the Emergency Medical Rescue Unit (EMRU) which handled major emergencies on the subway system, the most common being a passenger struck by train, referred to as "man under" if the passenger was run over, "space case" if the passenger had fallen into the gap between the train and the platform, and "dragging" if the passenger had been dragged by the train.
 A lesser known unit was the Surface Crime Unit (Bus Squad).
 It consisted of about sixty officers who patrolled the NYC buses and bus depots.
 There was also a K9 Unit for subway patrol, Vandals Squad to combat graffiti, the Decoy Squad to target robberies, Pickpocket Squad to go after pickpockets, and a Homeless Outreach Unit that would remove homeless persons from the subway and transport them to homeless shelters where various services were offered.

+There was also an emergency special unit.

 Line of duty deaths

 During the existence of the New York City Transit Police Department, 13 officers died in the line of duty.